AlphaHydrae/deploy/README.md

 This is what **deploy** will do during deployment:

+* If a [`keep` option](#keep) is configured, all previously deployed releases are listed, with those to be deleted in red, and those to be kept and the current release in green, and confirmation will be asked.

-* Run user-defined pre-deploy hooks (if any) in the directory of the **previous release**.
+* User-defined pre-deploy hooks (if any) are run **in the directory of the previous release**.
   You may define **pre-deploy hooks** to perform any task you might want to do before the actual deployment (e.g. you might want to stop the currently running version or put it into maintenance mode).

-* Fetch the latest changes from the repository.
+* The latest changes are fetched from the repository.

-* Create the new release directory and extract the source at the specified revision into it.
+* The new release directory is created and the source is extracted at the specified revision into it.

-* Run user-defined deploy hooks (if any) in the new release directory.
+* User-defined deploy hooks (if any) are run in the new release directory.
   You should define **deploy hooks** to build your application or install its dependencies at this stage.

-* Make a symlink of the new release directory as `current` in the deployment directory.
+* A symlink of the new release directory is created as `current` in the deployment directory.

-* Run user-defined post-deploy hooks (if any) in the current release directory (which is now the same as the new release directory that was just created).
+* User-defined post-deploy hooks (if any) are run in the current release directory (which is now the same as the new release directory that was just created).

   You should define **post-deploy hooks** to execute or start your application at this stage.

+* Old releases are deleted according to the `keep` option (if configured and any were found).

 ### `[env] config [key]`